isacmlee/csv-to-playlist/README.md

-# csv-to-playlist
+# CSV-to-Playlist
-Python script that converts .csv playlist files into Spotify Playlist
+A Python script that converts .csv playlist files into Spotify Playlist.

+## Motivations
+With this script, I was able to automate creating playlists with my song recommendations that were generated from my song-recommender project.

+## Instructions
+1. Obtain OAUTH key and Spotify User-ID.
+2. Create secrets Python file in same directory.
+3. Run script.

+## Limitations
+CSV files must have two columns named "track" and "artist" to represent the song title and, obviously, the artist.
+If the specified song is not in Spotify, an error will occur.